g-leech/argmin-gravitas/_posts/2019-01-02-worldview-in-five-books.markdown

 * _Heuristics and biases_: Humans are deluded in predictable and previously adaptive ways.
 Why we don't make sense.
 Implies scepticism.<br>

 * _Scientific imperialism_: Despite that, we sometimes <a href="https://plato.stanford.edu/entries/structural-realism/">succeed in knowing</a>.
-It's <a href="https://plato.stanford.edu/entries/ethics-belief/#EviOve">wrong</a> to believe things on insuffient evidence.
+It's <a href="https://plato.stanford.edu/entries/ethics-belief/#EviOve">wrong</a> to believe things on insufficient evidence.
 Technical skill is vital for successful thought and some kinds of action.
 Naturalism works methodologically and maybe ontologically too.<br>

 * _Effective altruism_: outcome-oriented, maximizing, cause-impartial egalitarianism.
 You can't reliably act morally if you don't know the truth.<br>